itakurah/Linkedin-Auto-Unfollow-Company/README.md

-# Linkedin-Auto-Unfollow-Company
+# LinkedIn Auto-Unfollow-Company
-Userscript to automatically uncheck the "Follow Company" checkbox on LinkedIn when applying for jobs
+This userscript automatically unchecks the "Follow Company" checkbox on LinkedIn’s job listing pages (https://www.linkedin.com/jobs/).
+It prevents users from automatically following companies when viewing job postings.

+Compatible with Tampermonkey, Greasemonkey, and Violentmonkey.